✦ Scandinavian-inspired design, curated for modern living

 How a Dehumidifier Stays Safe Running

-You can leave many modern dehumidifiers running because auto-shutoff stops the unit before the reservoir overflows.
-A built-in humidistat lets you set your target humidity, and the machine adjusts itself without constant checking.
-If you need longer operation, look for a continuous-run design with solid construction and safety protection built in.
+You can leave many modern dehumidifiers running because auto-shutoff stops the unit when the reservoir fills.
+A built-in humidistat lets you set your target humidity, and the machine cycles itself instead of running nonstop.
+If you need longer operation, choose a model designed for continuous drainage and confirm that the hose drains correctly before you leave.

 Auto-Shutoff Protection